 The MDMDA has consistently supported legislation that legalizes cannabis for adult use in a way that continues to increase diversity in the cannabis industry while at the same time setting up a taxing structure so as to greatly minimize the illicit market in Maryland.
-We appreciate Chair Wilson and Chair Atterbeary's commitment to these goals.
+We appreciate Senator Feldman and Senator Hayes' commitment to these goals as outlined in Senate Bill 516.
 We respectfully request consideration of the following: